 - Next, connect the A/C charging kit.

 Add refrigerant to your air conditioner system.
-Once you connect the gauge, take a look at the gauge to read the pressure in your air conditioner system.
-If the pressure is low the gauge reading will be in the white zone.
-If the pressure is normal then the gauge should be in the green or blue area depending on the A/C kit that you are using.
-You should not have a reading on the HIGH / RED zone except when the car is turned off.
+Once you connect the gauge, take a look at the gauge to read your air conditioner system's pressure.
+If the pressure is low, the gauge reading will be in the white zone.
+If the pressure is normal, then the gauge should be in the green or blue area, depending on the A/C kit you are using.
+You should not read on the HIGH / RED zone except when the car is turned off.

 Disconnect the A/C recharge kit.
 Detach the quick connect from the A/C port.
 Reinstall the cap.
 Don't overtighten the cap.
 Close the hood and enjoy your AC system.

-Keep in mind that a system that has a large leak may loose the refrigerant quickly and will require mechanic repair before being topped off with refrigerant.
+Keep in mind that a system with a large leak may lose the refrigerant quickly and require mechanic repair before being topped off with refrigerant.

-This procedure is not recommended for A/C systems that completely empty.
-On a completely empty A/C system, the air in the system must be extracted with a vacuum pump.
-Topping off Hyundai A/C system is very easy and can take between up to 20 minutes depending on the system capacity.
+This procedure is not recommended for A/C systems that empty.
+On an empty A/C system, the air in the system must be extracted with a vacuum pump.
+Topping off the Hyundai A/C system is very easy and can take between up to 20 minutes, depending on the system's capacity.

 What type of refrigerant do Hyundai vehicles use?

-Yes as long as the vehicle is under manufacturers warranty.
+Yes, as long as the vehicle is under the manufacturer's warranty.